probprog/probprog.github.io/examples/index.md

 - [Marsaglia Normal](viewer/?worksheet=aistats/marsaglia-aistats)
 <!-- - [Chinese Restaurant Process](http://www.robots.ox.ac.uk/~fwood/anglican/examples/viewer/?worksheet=aistats/crp-aistats) -->

+# Contribute

+We would love for you to share the models you develop using Anglican with the community.
+To share an interesting model follow these steps.

 We welcome contributions of new example models and use cases.
 Please [contribute](../contribute) back new and interesting models.